Reversibility assessment

 Need to know

-We'll start by asking you to carry out a baseline spirometry.
-This involves breathing in and out of a spirometer, a special instrument that measures how much air you can push out your lungs in one breath.
-We'll then ask you to breathe in increasing doses of a dry powder.
-After each dose, we'll ask you to repeat the spirometry so we can assess any changes.
+They will then ask you to breathe in increasing doses of a dry powder.
+After each dose, you will be asked to repeat the spirometry so we can assess any changes.
 If your airway is normal, then it won't react to the powder.
-If you have hyper-sensitive airways (such as in asthma), then the powder will affect the airways and we'll see a change in your sipometry results during the test.
-A reversibility assessment lasts about 30 minutes. -
+If you have hyper-sensitive airways (such as in asthma), then the powder will affect the airways and we'll see a change in your spirometry results during the test.
+A reversibility assessment lasts about 30 minutes in a lung function consultation room.

-A reversibility assessment takes about 30 minutes.
-Your GP or respiratory therapist will explain the results of the test immediately after it.
+Your GP or respiratory physiologist will explain the results of the test immediately after it.
 You'll also be able to go home straight after.

 This content is intended for general information only and does not replace the need for personal advice from a qualified health professional.